MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-to-create-service-quotes.md

 ## <a name="to-create-a-service-quote"></a>To create a service quote
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Service Quotes**, and then choose the related link.
 2. Create a new service quote.
 3. In the **No.** field, enter a number for the service quote.
-Alternatively, if you have set up a number series for service quotes in the **Service Mgt.
-Setup** window, you can press Enter to select the next available service quote number.
+Alternatively, if you have set up a number series for service quotes on the **Service Mgt.
+Setup** page, you can press Enter to select the next available service quote number.
 4. In the **Customer No.**  field, select the relevant customer from the list.

   > [!Note]
   >  The customer fields are filled in automatically with information from the **Customer** card.
 If a **Customer** card does not exist for the customer, and you have set up a customer template, you can create the customer from the service quote.
 Fill in the relevant fields, and then choose the **Create Customer** action.

-5. Depending on the settings on the **Mandatory Fields** FastTab in the **Service Mgt.
-Setup** window, you may need to fill in the **Service Order Type** field and the **Salesperson Code** field.
+5. Depending on the settings on the **Mandatory Fields** FastTab on the **Service Mgt.
+Setup** page, you may need to fill in the **Service Order Type** field and the **Salesperson Code** field.
 6. Fill in the service item lines.
 7. Register estimated costs on the service lines.